Gerrit supports three methods of uploading changes:

 If you are developing an automated tool to perform uploads to Gerrit, let the user supply the hostname or the web address for Gerrit, and obtain the port number on the fly from the /ssh_info URL.
 The returned output from this URL is always 'hostname' SP 'port', or NOT_AVAILABLE if the SSHD server is not currently running.

-To create new changes for review, simply push into the project’s magical refs/for/'branch' ref using any Git client tool:
+To create new changes for review, simply push to the project’s magical refs/for/'branch' ref using any Git client tool:

 E.g. john.doe can use git push to upload new changes for the experimental branch of project kernel/common, hosted at the git.example.com Gerrit server: